backdrop-contrib/userprotect/README.txt

   -- status changes
   -- roles
   -- deletion
+  -- OpenID identities (both adding and deleting)
   -- all edits (any accessed via user/X/edit)

-When a protection is enabled for a specified user (or the protection is enabled because the user belongs to a role that has the protection), it prevents the editing operation in question that anyone might try to perform on the user--unless an administrator who is permitted to bypass the protection is editing the specified user.
+When a protection is enabled for a specified user (or the protection is enabled because the user belongs to a role that has the protection), it prevents the editing operation in question that anyone might try to perform on the user -- unless an administrator who is permitted to bypass the protection is editing the specified user.
 The module will protect fields by disabling them at user/X/edit.

-User administrators my be configured to bypass specified protections, on either a global or per-administrator basis.
+User administrators may be configured to bypass specified protections, on either a global or per-administrator basis.

 These protections are valid both when trying to edit the user directly from their user/X/edit page, or using the mass user editing operations.